 The city in fact benefits from one of the largest student populations in Europe which makes it an ideal place to interact with locals in one of the many nightlife locations.

-Andel’s Hotel: a great hotel with all the required amenities right in the centre and close to all the sights.
-Book your stay here
+Andel’s Hotel: A great upper-mid range hotel with all the required amenities right in the centre and close to all the sights.

-Budget option: Greg & Tom Beer House Hostel A nice place to meet fellow travellers in a cozy atmosphere with a cool bar located inside the hostel Check it out here
+Budget option: Greg & Tom Beer House Hostel: A nice place to meet fellow travellers in a cozy atmosphere with a cool bar located inside the hostel

 Cultural offer and activities:

-Wawel Castle and the museums inside the castle: The large 14th century castle right on the edge of the Old Town holds no less than six different chambers which all contain temporary and permanent expositions related to Polish and international art, the history of the city and the cultural and historical specificities of the Krakow region.
+Wawel Castle and the museums inside the castle: (Wawel 5) The large 14th century castle right on the edge of the Old Town holds no less than six different chambers which all contain temporary and permanent expositions related to Polish and international art, the history of the city and the cultural and historical specificities of the Kraków region.

-Juliusz Slowacki Theatre: A beautiful theatre that will please theatre fans with its renowned shows and travellers with its sublime architectural traits.
+Juliusz Slowacki Theatre: (plac Świętego Ducha 1) A beautiful theatre that will please theatre fans with its renowned shows and travellers with its sublime architectural traits.

-Oswiecim Concentration Camp (Auschwitz): For those who want to see the remnants of the horror of the largest Nazi death camp (75km west of Kraków)
+Oswiecim Concentration Camp (Auschwitz): For those who want to see the remnants of the horror of the largest Nazi death camp, the horrific Auschwitz site is located 66km west of Kraków.
+Trains run from Kraków Main Train Station.

 Wine & Dine: